siteknower/sample02/README.md

 First, log in to our website https://www.siteknower.com to get your AccountCode and UserCode

 The key file is **StnwService.dll** for desktop or **StnwServiceWeb.dll** for web solutions.<br/>
-Put that file in the bin/debug folder for your desktop solution, or in the bin folder on the server for your web solution.
+Download that file from here and put it in the bin/debug folder for your desktop solution, or in the bin folder on the server for your web solution.

 For a desktop solution, the rpt file is located anywhere on the local drive, and for the web, place it anywhere on the server.